DoogeJ/Ignition-Tools/README.md

 ## What is this?

-This repo contains a set of tools I've developed to rip and convert resources from the abandonware game Ignition.
+This repo contains a program @Kazade developed to rip and convert PIC-images from the abandonware game Ignition.

 ## pic2tga